Red Barn – Where Did it Go?

 Red Barn

-Mid-century Americans knew The Red Barn Restaurant as a popular eatery and hangout.
-They have very special memories of a big barn-shaped with a silo and a bright red and yellow sign.
+They have very special memories of a big barn-shaped building adorned with a charming silo and a bright red and yellow sign that beckoned diners from afar.

 Patriotic Shirts